SinaKh0/Brokenithm-Android-Server/README.md

 brokenithm.exe -T -a -p 52469
 ```

-Connect your tablet to port 52468 and your phone to port 52469 in the Brokenithm Android app.
+Connect your tablet to port 52468 in the Brokenithm Android app and your phone to port 52469 in the Brokenithm Hands Android app.